Main content

 Registration

-Our four standards covering registration including requiring regulators and Accredited Registers to have accurate and accessible registers, a transparent, proportionate, effective and registration process as well as taking action in response to misleading claims of registration and ensuring there are process in place to ensure their registrants maintain their skills and continue to be suitable to practise.
+Our four standards covering registration including requiring regulators and Accredited Registers to have accurate and accessible registers, a transparent, proportionate, effective registration process as well as taking action in response to misleading claims of registration and ensuring there are process in place to ensure their registrants maintain their skills and continue to be suitable to practise.
 (We use the term “organisation” to refer to both regulators and Accredited Registers.)

 Standard 8: The public register